Sweet Kale Salad with Dried Cranberries and Poppy Seed Dressing

 Next up, the kale.
 I use curly kale, which is what you most commonly find in grocery stores.
 Lacinato kale would also be great for this salad.
 You’ll want to finely chop the kale so you don’t have any large, tough pieces.

 The dressing that comes with the sweet kale salad that you buy it in the store is a creamy, sweet poppyseed dressing.
 Sometimes I make my own using this homemade poppy seed dressing recipe that uses yogurt for a healthier option.
-You can also use a store-bought brand with less sugar and strange ingredients – I like Tessemae’s Honey Poppyseed Dressing (not sponsored!).
+You can also use a store-bought brand with less sugar and no strange ingredients.

 Additional Delicious Toppings

 This salad is great as is, but here are some additions I like:

 - Sliced Apples (my favorite addition for this salad)

 - Grated or Chunked Cheese – I like Parmesan, Pecorino, Asiago, or Feta on this salad